avojak/libcatalyst/README.md

 ## Example Usage

-If using Meson, simply add the dependency:
+If using Meson, simply add the dependency after installation:

 ```meson
 dependency('catalyst-1', version: '>= 1.0.0')